 To enhance the National Curriculum, educational visits are arranged, mainly during school time.
 Some local visits will incur no expense; others require parental contributions.
 Charges for such activities are voluntary and failure to contribute would not involve any child being treated differently from another child.
 However the school does not have sufficient funds to finance educational visits without fair contributions from the parents of the children concerned and such visits would only be possible if they were self-financing.
 The following residential visits are currently organised for children:

-Year 3 - Tatenhall Outdoor Education centre/Pettypool Outdoor centre

-Year 4 - Savio House, Bollington
+Year 3 -Pettypool Outdoor centre Year 3 -Year 4 -Year 5 -Year 6 -Savio House, Bollington

-Year 5 - Redridge Outdoor Pursuits Centre, Wales
+Redridge Outdoor Pursuits Centre, Wales